 Rules for Bicycles

-There are rules that are specific to bicycles in addition to rules you might be used to operating a motor vehicle from Florida Highway Safety Motor Vehicles that are important to know:
+There are traffic controls and signals that are specific to bicycles in addition to rules you might be used to operating a motor vehicle from Florida Highway Safety Motor Vehicles that are important to know:

 Seats – your bike must have a fixed, regular seat that’s used for riding your bicycle in a bike lane, on a sidewalk or bike path, or anywhere else.